ABOUT ME

-I write regularly for New Scientist magazine, where I also spent several happy years in-house as a feature editor, working mostly on neuroscience, health and nature-based stories.
-My work has also appeared in the Guardian, The Times, The Telegraph, BBC Future, BBC Earth and the Boston Globe.
+Over my 25-year career I have written regularly for New Scientist magazine, where I also spent several happy years in-house as a feature editor, working mostly on neuroscience, health and nature-based stories.
+My work has also appeared in the Guardian, The Times, The Telegraph, BBC Future, BBC Earth, National Geographic and the Boston Globe.

-I am the author of two books: Move!
-(Profile / Hanover Square Press) and Override (published as My Plastic Brain in the US), and the editor of two of New Scientist’s Instant Expert Guides: How Your Brain Works: Inside the most complicated object in the known universe (John Murray, 2017) and Your Conscious Mind: Unravelling the greatest mystery of the human brain (John Murray, 2017).
+I am the author of three books: Inner Sense, Move! and Override (published as My Plastic Brain in the US).
+I edited two of New Scientist’s Instant Expert Guides: How Your Brain Works: Inside the most complicated object in the known universe and Your Conscious Mind: Unravelling the greatest mystery of the human brain.

 I like talking almost as much as I like writing, and over the years have produced and presented radio programmes and reports for the BBC, across Science, Natural History and Children’s Radio.
 I was also the regular co-presenter of the New Scientist podcast, along with Ivan Semeniuk, between 2006 and 2010.